 Glenwood Springs service clubs help remove old insulation from Windwalkers arena

-The Glenwood Springs Kiwanis and Rotary clubs recently completed a major job for the Windwalkers Equine Assisted Learning and Therapy Center which involved removing the roof insulation from the nonprofit’s 200 foot-by-110 foot arena.
+The Glenwood Springs Kiwanis and Rotary clubs recently completed a major job for the Windwalkers Equine Assisted Learning and Therapy Center that involved removing the roof insulation from the nonprofit’s 200-foot-by-110-foot arena.

-The insulation removal project required over 25 people over two full days, where volunteers used three manlifts, which were donated by Aspen Rent-All.
+The insulation removal project required more than 25 people over two full days, where volunteers used three manlifts, which were donated by Aspen Rent-All.